DeadLector/TchicX-Modpack/README.md

 ## Suggestions

 If you have any suggestions for mods to add, change, or remove, please open an issue in this repository.
-Provide as much detail as possible about your suggestion, including:
 I appreciate your input and will consider all suggestions to make this modpack the best it can be!